ChristopherA/Lists-of-High-Signal-Low-Noise-Links/ImmunityCredentials-VerifiableClaims-COVID19.md

   * Retrieved from https://www.w3.org/TR/vc-use-cases/.
   > ABSTRACT: A verifiable claim is a qualification, achievement, quality, or piece of information about an entity's background such as a name, government ID, payment provider, home address, or university degree.
 Such a claim describes a quality or qualities, property or properties of an entity which establish its existence and uniqueness.
 The use cases outlined here are provided in order to make progress toward possible future standardization and interoperability of both low- and high-stakes claims with the goals of storing, transmitting, and receiving digitally verifiable proof of attributes such as qualifications and achievements.
 The use cases in this document focus on concrete scenarios that the technology defined by the group should address.

-**At this point there has yet to be any analysis of any of the Immunity Credentials implementations, however this shows how it could work in the UK context:"
+**At this point there has yet to be any analysis of any of the Immunity Credentials implementations, however this shows how it could work in the UK context:**

 * Chadwick, David (2020, April 13).
 Introduction to Covid-19 Immunity Certificates built on Verifiable Credentials [#Implementation #Video, YouTube].
   * Retrieved from https://www.youtube.com/watch?v=i3HIV-MX6Ag&feature=youtu.be)
   > ABSTRACT: This is the first of 3 videos that demonstrate our Verifiable Credential infrastructure.
 This is the introductory video.
 The next two describe the Registration Process and Transaction Process respectively in more detail.

-**I also do want to point you to the *Privacy Considerations* section of the Verifiable Claims standard as a start on the issues in general.*
+**I also would point you to the *Privacy Considerations* section of the Verifiable Claims standard as a start on the issues in general.**

 * Sporny, Manu; Noble, Grant; Longley, Dave; Burnett, Daniel C.; Zundel, Brent (2019, November 19).
 Privacy Considerations of Verifiable Credentials Data Model 1.0 [#Implementation, #PrivacyConsideration, W3C WG].
   * Retrieved from: https://www.w3.org/TR/vc-data-model/#privacy-considerations